Trusted CI, the NSF Cybersecurity Center of Excellence, is proud to announce the recipients of the 2026 Trusted CI Scholars

 Computational Science student at the University of South Carolina Beaufort

-My name is Simon Araneda, and I’m a Computational Science student at the University of South Carolina Beaufort.
-Before returning to school, I spent 10 years in the military, where I developed a strong foundation in discipline, leadership, and problem-solving.
-That experience ultimately led me to pursue a career in technology and cybersecurity.
+Simon Araneda is a Computational Science student at the University of South Carolina Beaufort.
+Before returning to school, he spent 10 years in the military, where he developed a strong foundation in discipline, leadership, and problem-solving.
+That experience ultimately led him to pursue a career in technology and cybersecurity.

-As a husband and father of two boys, much of what I do is driven by a desire to grow and set a strong example for my family.
-Outside of school, I enjoy playing golf, which has taught me patience, focus, and the value of continuous improvement.
-These are qualities I carry into both my academic work and professional goals.
+As a husband and father of two boys, much of what he does is driven by a desire to grow and set a strong example for his family.
+Outside of school, he enjoys playing golf, which has taught him patience, focus, and the value of continuous improvement.
+These are qualities he carries into both his academic work and professional goals.

 Bennie Ferguson, III